Install empiricaldist if we don't already have it

 Finally, let’s consider the surprising result reported by the imaginary oncologist at lunch: for many cancers, a patient who has survived a year after diagnosis is expected to live longer than someone who has just been diagnosed.

-To demonstrate and explain this result, I’ll use data from the the Surveillance, Epidemiology, and End Results (SEER) program, which is run by the U.S. National Institutes of Health (NIH).
+To demonstrate and explain this result, I’ll use data from the Surveillance, Epidemiology, and End Results (SEER) program, which is run by the U.S. National Institutes of Health (NIH).
 Starting in 1973, SEER has collected data on cancer cases from registries in several locations in the United States.
 In the most recent datasets, these registries cover about one third of the U.S. population.

-NOTE: I am definitely not allowed to redistribute SEER data, so the data in this example in synthetic; that is, I have generated random data that is statistically similar to the actual data I reported in the book.
+NOTE: I am definitely not allowed to redistribute SEER data, so the data in this example is synthetic; that is, I have generated random data that is statistically similar to the actual data I reported in the book.
 The results below will differ from what’s in the book, but the conclusions are qualitatively similar.

 filename = "brain.hdf"